-In below example, you will learn how to use RANK, RANK.EQ and RANK.AVG function simultaneously for a set of values and see what difference between these functions is.
-Suppose you a list of students who have scored in a test exam and you need to calculate the rank of each of these students in descending order, highest to lowest.
+In the below example, you will learn how to use RANK, RANK.EQ and RANK.AVG function simultaneously for a set of values and see what difference between these functions is.
+Suppose you a list of students who have scored in a test exam, and you need to calculate the rank of each of these students in descending order, highest to lowest.

 Following formulas would be used to return ranking orders using 3 Excel RANK functions;

-As you can see Excel RANK function and RANK.EQ function has returned the same results for unique score numbers and for duplicates as well, but RANK.AVG function has assigned average rank score for duplicate records.
+As you can see Excel RANK function and RANK.EQ function has returned the same results for unique score numbers and for duplicates as well, but RANK.AVG function has assigned an average rank score for duplicate records.
 All three functions have skipped sequential ranking number as the 3rd ranking position has not been assigned to any score number.